India revokes patent on Merck & Co asthma drug

 The ruling was posted on Tuesday on the website of the Indian patents office.

-A similar asthma treatment, Dulera, lost its Indian patent held by Novartis AG NOVN.VX in 2010.
+A similar asthma treatment, Dulera, lost its Indian patent held by Novartis AG in 2010.

 Officials at Merck could not immediately be reached for comment by Reuters.